Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 In hindsight, it was a little odd that Sigma had delivered him into the hands of mostly-humans, but then Sigma hadn't consciously known what exactly Zero was, not then, and it might even have been X's idea, so people could look at Zero and see something other than a killer.

 There was no question that he must have been gorgeous in whatever they finally stuck him in.
 He was gorgeous by default, and he doubted professionals would have done anything but highlight that.
 But he'd never gotten a good look at it.
 He hadn't even finished walking over to the mirror when his body started freaking out about how there was something tangled around his legs, and when he wasn't in armor his survival depended on his ability to dodge.
-It didn't move out of the way obediently the way his hair should have, and searching for things to compare it to, his memory could only pull up being restrained in the medical lab, and the hands that were clenched into fists at his sides, trying to keep control even though people were staring at him, opened up and get it off me.
+It didn't move out of the way obediently the way his hair should have, and searching for things to compare it to, his memory could only pull up being restrained in the medical lab, and the hands that were clenched into fists at his sides, trying to keep control, opened up and get it off me.

 Humans were like robot masters, not like reploids: they had programming that they couldn't do anything about, so it made sense that with hundreds of thousands of years of having to live with the programming of primitive systems they'd have worked out ways to reduce the damage.